Open Now

 What causes low water pressure in the shower?

-You would have difficulty having a shower that doesn’t provide an adequate water flow for several reasons.
+For several reasons, you would have difficulty having a shower that doesn’t provide an adequate water flow.

 Water-saving showerheads